SHINKO ELECTRIC INDUSTRIES CO., LTD.

-We promote procurement activities in line with societal responsibility at our company, and have established our Procurement Guidelines based on the Shinko Way and our Procurement Policy with growing recognition of the importance of corporate social responsibility throughout the supply chain.
+Shinko itself promotes procurement activities in line with societal responsibility and has established its Procurement Guidelines based on the Shinko Way and its Procurement Policy with growing recognition of the importance of corporate social responsibility throughout the supply chain.
 We follow these guidelines ourselves and ask suppliers to follow them as well, to promote procurement in line with societal responsibility.

 In addition, we comply with the Responsible Business Alliance (RBA) Code of Conduct and promote understanding, compliance with, and spread of the RBA Code of Conduct among suppliers.